 - Intensive outpatient program (IOP) – IOP is similar to PHP in that individuals receive therapy for a limited amount of time during the day and return to their home or other residence when not in treatment.
 As a less intensive level of care, IOP typically features fewer treatment hours per day and fewer treatment days per week.
 Some individuals transition from residential care directly to IOP, while others step down from residential treatment to PHP, and then move on to IOP.

 Please note that Huntington Creek Recovery Center does not offer care at the PHP, IOP, or traditional outpatient level.
 However, we understand the tremendous benefits that certain individuals can receive from participating in these levels of care following their successful completion of our residential program, and we are happy to provide referrals and otherwise connect our program alumni with the services that they need to meet their goals.
-At Huntington Creek Recovery Center, we are dedicated to ensuring that all who are entrusted into our care receive the support that they need both during and after their time with us.
+At Huntington Creek Recovery Center in Pennsylvania, we are dedicated to ensuring that the men and women of the Northeast who are entrusted into our care receive the support that they need both during and after their time with us.

 To learn more about discharge planning and continuing care, or for answers to any questions that you may have about any aspect of programming at our addiction rehab center, please feel free to contact us at your convenience.
 We look forward to speaking with you and helping you determine if Huntington Creek Recovery Center in Pennsylvania is the perfect place for you or someone that you care about.